krauselab/krauselab/content/members/agnieszka/_index.md

 ---
 # Display name
-name: Maximillian Carlino
+name: Agnieszka Brojakowska

 # Username (this should match the folder name)
 authors:
-- maximillian
+- agnieszka

 # Is this the primary user of the site?
 superuser: false